 NYC: The Big Apple, the city that never sleeps, and the city that King Kong liked to cause trouble in.
 The ultimate melting pot.
 And, as everyone knows, the place where rent can get pretty crazy.

 But if New York is the place you’ve got to be, well, you’ve got to figure something out, right?
 And it’s not all exploitation on the part of the landlords.
-These apartments are in demand, and some of them are also in need of repair.
+Furnished apartments in New York are in demand, and some of them are also in need of repair.
 New York is old – any NYC window repair, plumbing, or contracting firm will tell you, old enough to keep them plenty busy.

 Rent in New York City is high, but it’s not impossible.
 You just have to learn to read between the lines.
 For instance: